savob/savobajic.ca/content/projects/academic/rescue.md

 ## Requirements

 - Milestone 1:
-   - 15 minutes to explore and map 6m x 6m area with static obstacles
+   - 15 minutes to explore and map 6&nbsp;by&nbsp;6&nbsp;m area with static obstacles
-   - Speed limited to 0.25m/s in open space, 0.1m/s when near obstacles
+   - Speed limited to 0.25&nbsp;m/s in open space, 0.1&nbsp;m/s when near obstacles
    - Must use sensors for navigation (no preplanned motions)
 - Milestone 2:
    - Visit the location of each tag and identify it